emmanuellujan/2d-diff-eq-julia-vs-c-openmp/README.md

-# A simple comparison of Julia and C/OpenMP for the solution of the 2D stationary diffusion equation
+# A simple performance comparison of Julia and C/OpenMP for the solution of the 2D stationary diffusion equation

 In this simple code a 2D stationary diffusion equation is solved using the finite difference method.